 Before you exit, remember to open msconfig and uncheck the Safe Boot check box, click Apply/OK and then on Restart, so that on reboot, your computer will not again boot in safe mode – but instead will boot to your desktop.

-See this post if your PC is stuck and cannot exit Safe Mode.
+- PC is stuck and cannot exit Safe Mode.